ozairprince07/StoreApp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This Awesome Project (#### StoreFX) is for simple store build with the JAVA Framework (JavaFX).
+This Awesome Project (StoreFX) is for simple store application build with the JAVA Framework (JavaFX).
 May be its design is User Attractive.
 I make this Project as simple as I could.
 Many features are added to this project as beginning.
 Some of the features are listed below:

 Project Features:
 * Multiuser User (Admin, Non-Admin)